TsLu1s/Atlantic/README.md

 ## Framework Contextualization <a name = "ta"></a>

-The `atlantic` project constitutes an comprehensive and objective approach to simplify and automate data processing through the integration and objectively validated application of various preprocessing mechanisms, ranging from feature engineering, automated feature selection, multiple encoding versions and null imputation methods.
+The `Atlantic` project constitutes an comprehensive and objective approach to simplify and automate data processing through the integration and objectively validated application of various preprocessing mechanisms, ranging from feature engineering, automated feature selection, multiple encoding versions and null imputation methods.
 The optimization methodology of this framework follows a evaluation structured in tree-based models by the implemention of Random Forest and Extra Trees ensembles.

 This project aims at providing the following aplication capabilities: